Anatomy and Physiology 12 (Biology 12)

 Anatomy and Physiology 12 (previously Biology 12) is an online, media-rich course designed to meet the new BC Anatomy and Physiology 12 Curriculum (2018).
 The course offers interactive lessons, a variety of guided activities, assignments and labs, and rubric-based assessment.
 There are learning guides to assist in note taking throughout the course.

 This course consists of four units that incorporate the Big Ideas of Homeostasis, Gene Expression and Organ Systems.
 The first two units focus on cellular biology and the last two units cover the major systems of the body, focusing on anatomy and physiology.
-Students taking this course can complete most of the components at home, with the exception of 4 supervised unit tests.

 Chapter 1 Homeostasis, Cell Structure and Function